 The Church Council will consider the proposed resolution at its June Council meeting, scheduled for Saturday, June 8, 2019 at 8:30 AM.
 The Council will seek to come to consensus in responding to this resolution.
 In coming to a consensus, the Council will consider feedback from the three Townhalls conducted during April and May on this topic as well as results of this survey.

-All professing members of the Mount Olivet community can fill out the survey.
-This means all members who are confirmed and are members of the Mount Olivet congregation
+All professing members of the Mount Olivet community were given the opportunity to fill out the survey.
+This included all members who are confirmed and are members of the Mount Olivet congregation

-Members of the Mount Olivet community will receive an e-mail to their reported primary e-mail account, on Friday May 10th, inviting them to complete the survey.
-The e-mail will include a link to the survey.
-If there is more than one person associated with the e-mail that are eligible to complete the survey, the e-mail may be forwarded to them and the link will remain active.
+Members of the Mount Olivet community received an e-mail to their reported primary e-mail account, on Friday May 10th, inviting them to complete the survey.
+The e-mail included a link to the survey.

-In addition to the electronic survey instrument, paper forms will also be mailed to Mount Olivet members who do not have an e-mail account or request not to complete the survey on-line.
+In addition to the electronic survey instrument, paper forms were also mailed to Mount Olivet members who do not have an e-mail account or request not to complete the survey on-line.

-Finally, paper surveys will be available at the Connecting Point in the Church lobby on Sunday, May 12 and Sunday, May 19.
-A box to collect the paper surveys will also be at the Connecting Point.
+Finally, paper surveys were available at the Connecting Point in the Church lobby on Sunday, May 12 and Sunday, May 19.